Skip to content

 });

-If it is 12:00:00 and a client makes 100 requests, further requests will be blocked until 12:01:00 when the bucket refills by 10 tokens.
+For example, if it is 12:00:00 and a client makes 100 requests each with 1 token deducted, further requests are blocked until 12:01:00, when the bucket refills by 10 tokens.
 The client could then make 10 requests over the following 60 seconds.
-If they make no requests, the bucket will refill to 20 tokens at 12:02:00.
-If they make no requests between 12:01:00 and 12:10:00 then the bucket will refill to 100 tokens at 12:10:00.
-No further tokens will be added after it reaches 100 tokens.
+If they make no requests, the bucket refills to 20 tokens at 12:02:00.
+If they make no requests between 12:01:00 and 12:10:00 then the bucket refills to 100 tokens at 12:10:00.
+No further tokens are added after it reaches 100 tokens.

 Discussion